novacellus/prolegomena_24/README.md

 The code proposes a number of comparative studies relying on clustering texts according to their orthography, syntax, formula reuse, etc.

-The [docs] folder contains presentations and texts where the research was presented:
+The [docs](file:///./docs) folder contains presentations and texts where the research was presented:
-- [docs/pres_NOWAK_Poznan24.pdf]: October 2024, Poznań: Latin Pragmatic Literacy.
+- [docs/pres_NOWAK_Poznan24.pdf](file:///./docs/pres_NOWAK_Poznan24.pdf): October 2024, Poznań: Latin Pragmatic Literacy.
 Prolegomena to corpus study.